ferrighi/netcdf-ld-prototype/source/create-linked-html.rst

 The result of this is an html file `SN99880.html <https://htmlpreview.github.io/?https://github.com/ferrighi/netcdf-ld-prototype/blob/master/files/SN99880.html>`_, for humans to read which has the URIs integrated as expressed in the alias file used.

-The alias for the netCDF names are based on Climate and Forecast convention terms (http://def.scitools.org.uk/CFTerms) and standard names (http://mmisw.org/ont/cf/parameter/) and on the ACDD convention names as defined by http://def.scitools.org.uk/ACDD.
-Attributes of the netCDF will look then like:
+The alias for the netCDF names are based on:
+- Climate and Forecast convention terms using http://def.scitools.org.uk/CFTerms
+- Climate and Forecaset standard names using http://mmisw.org/ont/cf/parameter/)
+- ACDD convention names using  http://def.scitools.org.uk/ACDD.

+Using this approach, the attributes of the netCDF will look then like:

 .. raw:: html